 Table C5.3 presents suggested default values for the probable compression strength of concrete when the actual specified values cannot be ascertained.
 These are based on typical 28-day compressive strengths specified over different time periods.
-If inspection indicates poor compaction, these default values may need to be reduced.
+If inspection indicates poor compaction or other signs that the concrete is of low quality, these default values may need to be reduced.

--
+Period Period Default assumed 28 day Default assumed 28 day compressive strength (MPa) compressive strength (MPa) specified f'c pt

-Period Default assumed 28 day compressive strength (MPa) specified f' c Default probable compressive strength (MPa) probable f' c
+Pre-1930 n/a 20

-1970-1981 20 30
+1930-1981 20 30

 1982-1994 25 40

 1995-2005 30 45

 2006-present 30 45